Dog Whelping: Problems I've Had Whelping Puppies

 This list will continue to evolve as I have more time to elaborate on experiences I've had whelping dogs.
 One concluding experience though that I had was when a Mother Dog Pulled Excessively Hard on an Umbilical Cord Tearing a Hole in the Puppy.
 I had a puppy born which the mom pulled off the umbilical cord and her intestines started coming out through the torn hole.
 She had about a quarter size of intestines on the outside of her body.
 I quickly took it away from her mom.
 (If I had left it with the Mom she would have eaten the intestines in an attempt to clean her puppy) I made sure I had clean hands so bacteria would not get into the puppy.

-If you have further comments or questions about 'Problems I've Had Whelping Puppies', feel free to visit our Forums, Use our 'Ask a Breeder a Question Link' or make a Comment on this article below.
+If you have further comments or questions about ‘Problems Whelping Puppies’, feel free to visit our Forums or make a comment on this article below.
 We encourage participation and feedback.

 Ive never heard of a sagging vulva before, has she been bred previously?
 I know their vulva will get puffy and full around the time they are due to whelp, this is just to aid in delivery.